googleapis/google-cloud-cpp/google/cloud/billing/README.md

 :construction:

-This directory contains an idiomatic C++ client library for [Cloud Billing API][cloud-service-docs], a service that interacts with billing accounts, billing budgets, and billing catalogs.
+This directory contains an idiomatic C++ client library for the [Cloud Billing API][cloud-service-docs], a service that interacts with billing accounts, billing budgets, and billing catalogs.